cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

       * `22/tcp`, `80/tcp`, `443/tcp`
       * `1789/tcp`, `1790/tcp`, `8080/tcp`, `9000/tcp`, `9001/tcp`
       * `51822/udp` (WireGuard)
-      * plus an allow rule on `nymwg` for `51830/tcp` (“bandwidth queries/topup - inside the tunnel”)
+      * plus an allow rule on `nymwg` for `51830/tcp` ("bandwidth queries/topup - inside the tunnel")
       * then `ufw reload` and shows status.
     * **Action for you:** review/tighten these rules based on your actual mode and ports.
 The script is convenient but somewhat "broad."
 4. **Start `nym-node`, then bond**
-   * Nym’s routing config doc explicitly says: have the latest `nym-node` installed, finish VPS setup, ensure the service is running, and bond the node before running NTM.
+   * Nym's routing config doc explicitly says: have the latest `nym-node` installed, finish VPS setup, ensure the service is running, and bond the node before running NTM.
 5. **Run NTM routing configuration**
    * WireGuard enabled: `complete_networking_configuration`
    * WireGuard disabled: `nym_tunnel_setup`